 Transfer for Habit Training – This template describes how to set up programs that require the habituation of skills.

-You should use this template to find out how to design practice-heavy programs.
+Use this template to design practice-heavy programs.
 It’s best applied when you need to quickly transfer soft skills or job management skills to the workplace to have an immediate impact on job performance.